-I’ve since changed my perspective after going to the “we’re closing the library” sale at our church and having Sarah, who wasn’t super-interested in most of the books or CDs there, spot something fairly ginormous leaning in a corner.
+I’ve since changed my perspective after going to the “we’re closing the library” sale at, of all things, a local church, and having Sarah, who wasn’t super-interested in most of the books or CDs there, spot something fairly ginormous leaning in a corner.

 The “that” in question?